jadecobra/python_tdd_exercises/source/functions/test_passthrough_functions.rst

         self.assertEqual(functions.passthrough(set), False)
         self.assertEqual(functions.passthrough(dict), False)

-  the terminal shows :ref:`AssertionError` for each line until I make the input match the output, proving that the passthrough:ref:`function<functions>`I have defined returns the input it is given.
+  the terminal shows :ref:`AssertionError` for each line until I make the input match the output, proving that the passthrough :ref:`function<functions>` I have defined returns the input it is given.
 Hooray!
 I am genius again

 ----